-Building Regulations are minimum standards set by the Ministry of Housing, Communities and Local Government (MHCLG) that cover the design and construction of buildings.
+Building Regulations are minimum standards set by the Department for Levelling Up, Housing and Communities (DLUHC) that cover the design and construction of buildings.
 They are also concerned with the health and safety of building users, energy and water efficiency, and access and facilities for people with disabilities.

 With all building work, the owner and occupier of the property or land in question is ultimately responsible for complying with the relevant planning rules and building regulations.
 The role of checking that Building Regulations are, as far as can reasonably be determined, being complied with falls to a Building Control Body – either an Approved Inspector or a Local Authority.
 The person carrying out the work has the choice of which Building Control Body to use.